Now tracking all 5 NYC boroughs

 This is what lands in your inbox.

 ↑ Real permit data pulled April 26, 2026 from NYC DOB via Open Data API.
+"Large Project" refers to permit cost and work scope, not buyer intent.

 Coverage Area